Kandamangalam: Railway Line

+There is a railway station at Chinnababusamudram village which shares the boundary with Kandamangalam city.
+It is about 500 meters from Kandamangalam.
 The Puduchery railway line is one of the oldest rail link in India and it was constructed in the year 1879 by the Puducherry Railway Company during the period of French and British rule in India.
-One of the boarding points is Kandamangalam.
+One of the boarding points is Chinnababusamudram.
 Under the supervision of South Indian Railway with the object of connecting the town and the port of Puducherry with South India and to develop the resources of the Puducherry Territory, the rail link between Puducherry and Villupuram has been established.
 Even though there was total enmity between the then Super Powers—the French and the English—when it came to economic development they had a very good understanding and the Puducherry Railway system was a good example of it.

 The station is operated by the Southern Railway zone of the Indian Railways and comes under the Tiruchirapalli railway division.
 This Division may be the only Division in the world maintaining the Railways developed by both the British and the French empires.

 It has daily trains connecting the city with Chennai apart from non-daily trains towards prime cities including Mangaluru, Tiruchirapalli, Bengaluru, Kolkata, New Delhi, Bhubaneshwar and Mumbai via Villupuram.

+Air

+The nearest airport to the city is Puducherry Airport, 17 km away.

 Thirunareeswarar Temple

 Thirunareeswarar Temple is a Hindu Temple Dedicated to Lord Shiva located at Kandamangalam.
 The temple is located very near to Union Territory of Puducherry.
 Presiding deity is called as Thirunareeswarar and mother is called as Thiripurasundari.
 The Temple is under the control of Archeological Survey of India.
-This temple was built by Kandarathitha Chola.
+This temple was built by Gandaraditya Chola.
 The temple is facing east with an entrance arch.
 Palipeedam, Dwajasthambam and Nandhi are situated immediately after the entrance arch.
 Presiding deity is housed in the sanctum.
 The sanctum sanctorum consists of sanctum, antarala and arthamandapam.
 The root is flat on the sanctum without any Vimana.
 Stucco Images of Dwarabalakars are found at the entrance of sanctum.